UCLSNS/SNS/README.md

 2. keyword_detect.py
 AIM: Detect keywords related to stock and weather predictions in a given sentence.
 The keywords are inputs of prediction functions.

+3. client_detect.py
+AIM: Utilizing the Tkinter library in Python, this code creates a client application for weather and stock prediction chatbot

+Some limitations for stock prediction:
+1. the number of types (daily/hourly) >1
+2. no enter prediction time
+3. enter prediction time = 0
+4. hourly: prediction time < 48
+5: daily: prediction time < 5
+6: no find target column
+7. for daily: the number of target columns should <3
+8  for daily: not achieve target column in different groups (high, low & open, close & volume)

+Some limitations for weather prediction:
+1. no city enter
+2. city not available in weather API
+3. no prediction time (enter 0 or bigger than 48)
+4. prediction time & type>2
+5. cannot check target columns

 Parameters:
 - sentence (str): The input sentence to analyze.